getty-zig/getty.so/pages/api/serializer.md

         - `name`: A name for the Getty Structure that will be returned.
         - `length`: An optional length for the Getty Structure that will be returned.
     - __Return__:
-        - A value of type `Structure` on success.
+        - On success, a value of type `Structure`.
-        - A value of type `E` on failure.
+        - On failure, an error in the error set `E`.

 - `serializeVoid`: Serializes a Getty Void value.

     - __Parameters__:
         - `context`: A value of type `Context`.
     - __Return__:
-        - A value of type `O` on success.
+        - On success, a value of type `O`.
-        - A value of type `E` on failure.
+        - On failure, an error in the error set `E`.